 Cellin Gluck is a director known for Persona Non Grata (2015), Oba The Last Samurai (2011), Sideways - aka Saidoweizu (2009) and Lorelei (2005) .As an assistant director/production manager he is known for Godzilla (2014), Memoirs of a Geisha (2005), Transformers (2007), Remember the Titans (2000) and Contact (1997) among others...

 Michael Goi, ASC, ISC was born and raised in Chicago.
-He attended Columbia College from 1976 to 1980, graduating as valedictorian of his class with a BA in Film.
-He subsequently served as a part-time instructor at the college from 1980 to 1983, teaching lighting and basic film techniques.
-He has compiled over 70 narrative credits...
+He attended Columbia College, graduating as valedictorian of his class with a BA in Film.
+He subsequently served as a part-time instructor at the college, teaching lighting and basic film techniques.
+He has compiled over 70 narrative credits, including...

 Gregory Hatanaka is a film distributor and producer.
 Hatanaka has overseen and/or been affiliated with the distribution of over 200 films including: John Woo's iconic film The Killer starring Chow Yun-Fat; The Coen Brothers' Blood Simple; The Stranger, directed by the legendary Academy Award recipient Satyajit Ray; South of Heaven...